 [Cosima's Diaries, entry for Thursday, 23 September 1875.
 Tr.
 Geoffrey Skelton]

-he German mystic Johannes Eckhart, variously known to history as Meister Eckhart or Eckhart von Hochheim, was a Dominican who taught a kind of mystic pantheism that was
+he German Dominican, philosopher and theologian Johannes Eckhart, variously known to history as Meister Eckhart or Eckhart von Hochheim, taught what has

 [Richard Wagner to Theodor Uhlig, September 1852.]

 he Sufi poet Hafiz (Hafez, Hafis), or Khwāja Shams-ud-Dīn Muhammad Hāfez, is widely regarded as the greatest of Persian mystical poets.
 He lived and died at Shiraz.
 The ghazals of Hafiz are sweet poems on sensuous subjects: wine, flowers, beautiful women, with esoteric meanings beneath what appear, on the surface, to be love poems.
 Wagner discovered this poet in 1852 while he was working on the poem of Das Rheingold.